StockSharp/doc/en/topics/Designer_run_strategy_on_server.md

-# Export to Runner and Shell
+# Running Strategies Outside of Designer

-Strategies created in Designer can be launched using the Runner or Shell programs.
+Strategies created in [Designer](Designer.md) can be run both in your own programs built on the [API](StockSharpAbout.md) and in the [Runner](Runner.md) or [Shell](Shell.md) applications.

-- Runner is faster and uses less memory than Designer, thus strategies will perform better.
+- [Runner](Runner.md) is faster and consumes less memory than [Designer](Designer.md), so strategies will perform better.
 This approach is ideal for running strategies on a server.
-For more details, see [Export from Designer](RunnerDesignerExport.md).
+More details can be found in [Export from Designer](RunnerDesignerExport.md).

-- Shell is provided as source code.
-This approach is ideal for distributing strategies with a unique interface, specifically designed for the strategies.
-For more details, see [Running a strategy created in Designer](Shell_run_Designer_strategy.md).
+- [Shell](Shell.md) is provided as source codes.
+This approach is ideal for distributing strategies with a unique interface specially created for the strategies.
+More details can be found in [Running a Strategy Created in Designer](Shell_run_Designer_strategy.md).